*This post may contain affiliate links. Click here to read my disclaimer.

 Perk: Apply here and get $200 back in the form of an account statement after you spend $1,000 in purchases within the first 3 months of membership!
 That's $200 towards paying off your debt!

-This card doesn’t have as many perks but the lack of a balance transfer fee makes up for it!
+This card doesn’t have as many perks but the intro period length makes up for it!

 Annual fee: None